-We are happy to now offer payment options through Hearth Financing for your new roof.
-We asked about financing through our distributors, they all recommended using Hearth.
-After doing our research we felt that they would be a good choice for us going forward.
-We hope that this will help alleviate some of the burdon of homeownership for our customers when they need a new roof.
+We are happy to now offer payment options through Hearth financing for your new roof.
+We have been looking for a way to offer our customers financing, and after doing our research, we have decided that Hearth would be a good company to work with.
+We hope that this will help alleviate some of the burden of homeownership for our customers when they need a new roof.

 We are coming into the colder part of our winter, this means more wintry weather like ice storms and snow.
 This can lead to issues with you roof, especially if your roof is over 15 years old.
 When we have freezing rain and snow accumulation it can cause what is called ice dams on your roof.
 When this happens water from melting ice and snow flows down the roof and refreezes along the eave, creating a dam.
 Then the rest of the water pools on the roof behind that dam.
 The water then backs up under the shingles and enters the infrastructure of your home.
 This process also causes the bond strip between the shingles to deteriorate, especially on a older roof.
 Now that this bond is broken it may not reseal properly and will allow the shingle to be more susceptible to wind damage leading to the shingle getting blown up by the wind, breaking, and eventually coming loose.
 If your roof starts to leak during these storms we highly recommend you have your roof inspected as soon as possible.
 We would like to help you take care of any of your roofing needs.
 Feel free to use the contact form on our site or give us a call at (828) 290-0301